About OC Memory Lab

 - DV and Mini DV to Digital Transfer

-- VHS to Digital Movie Transfer
+- VHS/S-VHS/VHS-C to Digital Movie Transfer on Panasonic Player (ideal for S-VHS)

-- VHS-C to Digital Movie Transfer
+- VHS/S-VHS/VHS-C to Digital Movie Transfer on Toshiba Player

 OC Stories